aws-amplify/docs/cli/write_your_own_plugin_tut.md

 # Write your own Amplify CLI Plugin Tutorial

 Plugins enable you to add additional commands and functionality to existing Amplify CLI.
-The Amplify CLI is using [Gluegun](https://infinitered.github.io/gluegun/) by Infinitered as the CLI framework which supports a [plugin based architecture](https://infinitered.github.io/gluegun/#/tutorial-making-a-plugin).
 This tutorial goes through the steps needed to create a utility plugin like the [`amplify-codegen` ](https://github.com/aws-amplify/amplify-cli/tree/master/packages/amplify-codegen) plugin.

 # Steps to create an Amplify CLI Plugin

 ## Step 1: Amplify CLI

 ```bash
 $ npm install -g @aws-amplify/cli